neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 (Tag: MethodName)

-Names of the baseline systems and proposed systems, could be:
+Names of the baseline and proposed systems, could be:

 1. The main description of the method, such as: "Bidirectional Encoder Representations from Transformers".
 2. The abbreviated form (a cute name) of their method, such as: BERT.

-For these systems in comparison, you should only annotate the names that, themselves or their abbreviated forms, are identical to what appears in table entries.

-Meanwhile, other standalone methods, such as the main system proposed by a relevant work, should also be labeled, even though they are not among the comparison list of the given paper.
+In most cases, these are the system names that appear as table entries in their abbreviated forms.

+For MethodName, you should only annotate **(1)** the proposed system, **(2)** the baselines for the proposed system, **(3)** other standalone methods for the same task(s) tackled by the proposed system.

 _Example_:

 ```
-we O
-improve O
-the O
-fine O
-- O
-tuning O
-based O
-approaches O
+Our O
-by O
+proposed O
-proposing O
+model O
 BERT B-MethodName
-: O
+(
 Bidirectional B-MethodName
 Encoder I-MethodName
 Representations I-MethodName
 from I-MethodName
 Transformers I-MethodName
+)
+outperforms O
+ELMo B-MethodName
+, O
+which O
+is O
+based O
+on O
+BiLSTMs O
+, O
+on O
+multiple O
+tasks O
 .
 O
 ```

 _Tricky cases_:
+* In the above example, "BiLSTMs" is not annotated as it is neither the proposed system ("BERT") nor a direct baseline to the proposed system ("ELMo").
-* "Human performance" is also be labeled as a MethodName.
+* "Human performance" should also be labeled as MethodName if it is directly compared to the proposed system.
 * In phrases like "the pretrained BERT model", only the specific method name "BERT" should be annotated.

 ## Hyperparameters